-A map is a great thing to have but it only works if you follow it.
-Marina made between 4-6 commitments every single week and she kept all but 1.
-Each commitment was to a specific action related to her classes and usually she made one for each of her 5 classes.
+Marina made between 4-6 commitments every single week.
+She kept all but one which is extremely impressive.
+Each commitment she made was to a specific action related to her classes and usually she made one for each of her 5 classes.
 The week she missed the commitment it was to write a rough draft of a paper that wasn’t due for 3 weeks.
 Marina is used to working on things under pressure and stress.
-It was hard to work on something so far ahead of time even though she had mapped it out she couldn’t bring herself to do it.
+She admitted it was hard to work on something so far ahead of time.
+Even though she had mapped it out she just couldn’t bring herself to do it.
 I’m sure we can all relate to that.
 Procrastination is a habit and as many of you know, a tough one to break.

-She thought about it and said she would probably have a to do list and put her assignments in her calendar but it wouldn’t be as organized and she would likely procrastinate a lot more.
+She thought about it and said she would probably have a to-do list and put her assignments in her calendar but it wouldn’t be as organized and she would likely procrastinate a lot more.

-I walked away thinking how life has come around full circle.
+How life has comes around full circle.

 Now 20 years later, I’m introducing my niece to the same principles except this time I’ve filled the accountability gap so that the things she puts at the top of her list actually get done.
 I can hardly believe the path that has led me here but I feel pretty happy that this is the work that I do and that I get to pass it on to someone I love so much.
-Who knows maybe 20 years from now she’ll be writing a similar post.
+Who knows maybe 20 years from now she’ll be passing the same knowledge along to someone else.